Tim O’Neill

 Tim is founder and president of ECS and has worked in compost industry for 30 years.
 Under his leadership ECS has provided engineering and/or process technology to 100’s of large-scale composting facilities.
 He is active in compost process science and compost air emissions research.
 Tim serves as a Trustee for the Compost Council’s Research and Education Foundation and regularly teaches workshops on facility design, process optimization and odor management.
 His professional passion is combining science-based inquiry, professional engineering and operational experience to help our industry improve.

-Session Code: A3
+Session Code: 1E

-Presentation Title: Research to Improve Compost Facility Air Emissions Permitting
+Presentation Title: Compost Facility Air Permiting

-Session Code: D3 (& C3)
+Session Code: 2C

-Session Time: Wednesday, January 25, 4:15 – 5:45 PM
+Session Time: Wednesday, February 7, 1:45 – 3:15 PM